 People with disability pathway

 We have dedicated positions for graduates with disability.
 These positions are within the graduate program, and offer additional support that can include advice on applications, reasonable adjustments to the selection process, access to workplace adjustments and flexible work options.

 Our graduates undertake a variety of professional development through-out the program, including on the job learning, coaching and mentoring and formal training including the Public Sector Commission’s Graduate Development Program.

 The rotational program ensures each of our graduates have a unique experience, with opportunities to work across various business streams to Rotations include, but aren’t limited to:

 We hire graduates from all disciplines.
 The Department of Communities undertakes a diverse range of work and we are looking to recruit a mixture of talented graduates from a broad range of universities and academic backgrounds.
 Some of our previous graduates’ degrees include:

 As a Western Australian Public Sector employee, you will enjoy all the benefits of working for the Western Australian Government, including flexibility and variety of work.
 Some of the other benefits you will experience include:

 To be eligible for the Department of Communities Graduate Program you must:

-Applications for our Graduate Development Program 2020 intake will open in the second half of 2019.
+Applications for our Graduate Development Program 2021 will open in July/August 2020.